CRIW Pre-Conference: The Changing Nature of Work

 Local Variation in Onsite Work during the Pandemic and its Aftermath (slides)

-Discussant: Eliza Forsythe, University of Illinois at Urbana-Champaign
+Discussant: Eliza Forsythe, University of Illinois Urbana-Champaign

 5:00 pm